needle-tools/needle-engine-support/documentation/index.md

 ![](/imgs/banner.webp)

 **Needle Engine** is a web engine for complex and simple 3D applications alike.
-Run on your machine and deploy anywhere.
-It is flexible, extensible and has built-in support for **collaboration and XR**!
+Work on your machine and deploy anywhere.
+Needle Engine is flexible, extensible and has built-in support for **collaboration and XR**.
 It is built around the **glTF standard** for 3D assets.

-Powerful integrations for **Unity** and **Blender** allow artists and developers to collaborate and manage web applications inside battle-tested 3d editors. **Needle Engine Integrations** allow you to use Editor features for exporting models, author materials, animate and sequence animations, bake lightmaps and more with ease.
-Our powerful **compression and optimization pipeline for the web** make sure your files are ready, small and load fast!
+Powerful integrations for **Unity** and **Blender** allow artists and developers to collaborate and manage web applications inside battle-tested 3d editors.
+These **Integrations** allow you to use editor features for creating models, authoring materials, animating and sequencing animations, baking lightmaps and more with ease.

+Our powerful **compression and optimization pipeline for the web** make sure your files are ready, small and load fast.

 <quoteslides>